-Time: 1 June – 31 August, 2020.
-This course does not have a fixed timetable, but students can follow lectures, do the assignments and write the essay in their own schedule during 1 June – 31 August, 2020.
+This course does not have a fixed timetable.
+Students can follow lectures, do the quizzes and write the learning diary and essay in their own schedule during 1 June – 31 August, 2021.

 Urbanization is one of the main global trends in the current world.
 At the same time, cities are becoming important actors vis-à-vis states.
 For example, cities play an increasingly central role in climate change mitigation and adaptation.
-This course addresses issues that relate to cities and sustainable urbanization in China, Japan and South Korea.
-The key themes are: dynamics of urbanization, urban governance, sustainability of cities, and international city networks.
+In that context, this course deals with cities and sustainable urban development in China, Japan and South Korea.
+The four thematic modules are: 1) Urban East Asia, 2) Developmentalist cities, 3) Sustainable urban development, and 4) International city networks.

 After the course students are familiar with the specific features of urban East Asia in a global context.
 In particular, the course provides insights into different strategies for transition towards urban sustainability in East Asia.
-Students write an essay either 1) on a specific country, providing a possibility to focus on the country of their specialization or 2) on a specific theme in a regional East Asian context.
+Students learn to identify and analyse key issues related to urbanisation in East Asia.
+Furthermore, the course improves students’ skills in locating and analyzing new information.
+Students can choose to focus the learning diary and the optional essay on a specific country, providing a possibility to learn about urban issues in the country of their specialization

 Go to application instructions.
 This course has a maximum intake of 60 students.
 Students are selected in the order of application.
 The places are divided evenly between the member universities.